qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 * :guilabel:`Points`
 * :guilabel:`Pixels`
 * :guilabel:`Inches`
-* :guilabel:`Percentage`: This allows you to set these sizes as a percent of the font size.
-This is useful for creation of text formats where the components nicely scale as the text size is changed, instead of having constant buffer/shadow sizes.
+* :guilabel:`Percentage`: allows you to set some properties as a percent of another one.
+For example, this is useful for creation of text formats where the components (buffer size, shadow radius...) nicely scale as the text size is changed, instead of having constant buffer/shadow sizes.
 So you don't need to adjust those sizes, when the text size changes.